deepakmkoshy/WeightTracker/README.md

 Made the graph responsive to user inputs.
 The graph's X axis is changed according to the user input(Changing the default 7 in X-axis).
 Also the app will update the Y-axis as and when required.
 Need to modify the Y-axis interval so that things don't get cluttered when the weight range is high.

+### 10-08-2020
+The Y-axis will update when the weight range is high(updates the interval to 7 when the range is higher than or equal to 60).

+The user input is checked for errors while inputting.

 # ToDo
 * Converting the X-axis title to dates like 30/07, but lots of things to note like what if user updates the weight more than once in a day etc.
 * Two tabs for past week graph range and past month graph
 * Change the touch property for graph.
 * The graph must show the weight without even touching the graph.
-* The user input must be checked and error must be shown if unacceptable input is entered.

 # Done
 * When a user adds a weight for the first time, the Y axis weight range should be according to that first weight.